bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 ## Product Data Registry {#product-data-registry}
 New entries are assigned only for values that have received Expert Review, per {{Section 4.5 of !RFC8126}}.

 There SHALL NOT be two entries in this registry with the same Product Data value.
+To help prevent collisions in the Product Data value, the first byte of the Product Data SHALL be the Protocol ID as defined in [Manufacturer Protocol ID Registry](#manufacturer-protocol-registry).
 Serial Number Look-up Over Bluetooth Instructions field MAY be left empty if the accessory does not support that capability.

 An entry in this registry contains the following fields: